Sakrac/JSONBin-JSONOut/readme.md

 ﻿JSONBin / JSONOut
 =================

 Just another parser/writer for JSON.
 I made a quick and dirty JSON parser that I wasn't very happy with, this is a completely different implementation to address the prior shortcomings.
 As far as I know this implementation satisfies https://tools.ietf.org/html/rfc7159 and the description at http://json.org.
 Note that JSONBin and JSONOut are completely independent and if you're only reading JSON files you can skip JSONOut and vice versa skip JSONBin if you're only writing JSON files.
-Detailed instructions are included in jsonbin.h and jsonout.h or in the [wiki](https://github.com/Sakrac/JSONBin-JSONOut/wiki)
+Detailed instructions are included in jsonbin.h and jsonout.h and in the [wiki](https://github.com/Sakrac/JSONBin-JSONOut/wiki).

 License
 -------